-If your child is short of breath or is wheezing, or their It your child is short or breath of the swell, or they develop a rash, face, lips or tongue start to swell, or they develop a rash, they may be allergic to pancreatin.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to pancreatin.
 Take your child to hospital or call an ambulance straight away.